vilemduha/blendercam/scripts/addons/docs/faq.md

 There is also a prototype Gcode sender Extension for Blender called [gControl](https://github.com/SpectralVectors/gControl) for grbl-based machines - it allows for connection, jog control and sending simple jobs and commands, but should be considered Experimental until further notice.
 ```
 ---
-## When will you have full support for 4 and 5 axis Operations?
+## When will you have full support for 4 and 5 Axis Operations?
 None of the developers currently have access to a 4+ Axis machine, so until one of the developers acquires a 4th axis, or someone with a 4+ axis machine joins the development team, 4 and 5 axis Operations will remain officially unsupported (outside of manual indexing).

 ---
 ## When will the Experimental features become Stable?
 The short answer is: it depends.